Remains found in search for missing plane confirmed as human

 - Manhunt underway for suspect in killing of Orlando officer VIEW

+Crews searching for the wreckage are concentrating on an area about the size of a football field, said Khalid Bahhur, commissioner of Burke Lakefront Airport.

+So far, 170 pieces of debris have been recovered, he said.
+Some pieces began washing ashore last week.

-The plane’s cockpit voice recorder was found Friday along with the human remains.
-Officials on Tuesday said the remains found were male but wouldn’t reveal other details about the victim.
+Divers found the plane’s cockpit voice recorder Friday along with the human remains.

-The city says rough weather won’t allow more searching until Wednesday.
+Rough weather won’t allow more searching until Wednesday, Bahhur said.

+Officials have said they will continue to search until they’re confident they have found all they can.

+The second of two memorial services was being held Tuesday for the plane’s pilot, John T. Fleming, his wife, Sue Fleming, and their teenage sons, Jack and Andrew.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.